 The Bank's financial risks are managed through the ALCO and the Credit and Investment Committee (CIC) within authorities set down by the Risk Management Committee of the Board.
 Conduct of business and other operational risks are considered by the Management Committee (MANCOM) including monitoring of certain outsourced activities under service level agreements.
-The Loan and Investment Review Committee (LIRC) reviews the level of provisioning to be applied to the Bank's asset portfolios.
-The LIRC is also tasked with the responsibility of reviewing and recommending to the Committee of Directors (COD), where in certain circumstances the Corporate borrower is facing significant financial difficulties, the use of forbearance measures to assist the borrower.
-The control functions are responsible for providing financial risk metrics to the Committees for monitoring and high-level risk management.
+The Loan and Investment Review Committee (LIRC) reviews the level of provisioning to be applied to the Bank's asset portfolios for fair valuation.
+The control functions are responsible for providing financial risk metrics to the Committees for monitoring and highlevel risk management.
 Conduct of business and operational risk metrics are also collated to assist the Bank in delivering a high quality customer-centric outcome for both retail and corporate customers whilst maintaining appropriate fraud and AML controls.